MetaLang/d-articles/std variant is everything cool about d.md

 > But you're cheating!
 You can use the new `if constexpr` to simplify the code and cut out `make_visitor` entirely, just like in your D example!

 Yes, you _could_ use `if constexpr`, and Mr. Kline points this out in his article.
 However, there are a few problems with this approach which make it all-around inferior.
 One, this method is error prone and inflexible in the case where you need to add a new type to your variant.
 Your old code will still compile but will now be _wrong_.
-Two, doing it this way is still uglier and more complicated than just passing functions to `visit` directly.
+Two, doing it this way is uglier and more complicated than just passing functions to `visit` directly.
 Three, the D version would _still_ blow C++ out of the water on readability.
 Consider:

 ```C++
 visit([](auto& arg) {